-I hope you’re all doing well on this lovely day.
-We have a number of things going on in the life of the church:
+I hope you’re all doing well this week.
+As a reminder, worship will remain at 10am and at our church the entire summer.
+There are a number of things going on in the life of the church this summer:

 Many people enjoyed the opportunity to worship outdoors the past couple years, so this summer we will have two outdoor services (weather permitting) on 7/10 and 8/14 in the outdoor chapel at 10am as our regular worship service for the week.
 The service will be more informal, and we’re looking to sing some camp songs and have some fun.
 (There will still be a sermon.)
 We will record the service and then post it to YouTube later on.

 Bring a chair and perhaps something for shade.

 Summer Mission Project: School Supplies